CHAPTER 3: SHINE YOUR TRUTH

 We keep layering with white highlights and color accents of paint and ink.

-Finishing touches to make the paintings come alive!
+Make the paintings come alive!

 NB: At the end of the video you'll see I have reworked the pieces a bit off camera (sometimes you need to take off the pressure and let go!).
 What I have done is erase some black lines from the top frame of the green butterfly piece, and add tiny splatters in brown and white.

-This week I am delighted to welcome Light-Bearers Stephanie Lee and Jessica Brogan!
+I am delighted to welcome Light-Bearers Stephanie Lee and Jessica Brogan!
 These two ladies have both helped me step into my role as a teacher and create this class, and I know they will inspire you too!